 Slab provides a flexible permission system to control who can view or edit your post.
-You can keep your posts tightly controlled, or share them with a wide audience, including everyone on the web.
+You can keep your posts strictly private to just you or a few others.
+Or you can share them with your entire organization or even everyone on the web.

 Basics